milan252525/NDBI046/README.md

   - `True` = Data cube violates corresponsing constraint
   - `False` = Data cube does not break this constraint
   - Ideally, all checks should return `False`

+# Task 2
+## System requirements
+Python 3.10+ (tested on 3.10.5)
+Linux/WSL

+## Installation instructions
+1. Create a virtual environment and activate it (`python -m virtualenv venv`, `source venv/bin/activate`)
+2. Install Apache Airflow using pip, following the official [instructions](https://airflow.apache.org/docs/apache-airflow/stable/start.html), or use Docker as an alternative.
+3. Install required libraries (`pip install -r requirements.txt`)
+4. Copy the content of the `airflow/dags` directory into your DAGs folder.
+Check `dags_folder` in `airflow.cfg`. (`cp -r airflow/dags/* <dags_folder>`)
+5. Run the `data-cubes` DAG in Apache Airflow.
+You can specify ouput directory using the "DAG with Config" option in Airflow.
+The format is `{"output_path": "./out"}`.

+## Information
+The structure of data cubes is identical to the previous task.
+However, the transformation workflow has been improved.
+And any incomplete values have been dropped, so there might be some minor differences compared to the previous cubes.